kennethreitz/kennethreitz.org/data/software/legit.md

 It is inspired by [GitHub for Mac](https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop), which is a great tool for managing Git repositories.
 Legit aims to bring the same level of ease to the command line.

+This is a fairly old project, created in 2011.
+I've been using it for a while now and it has saved me a lot of time.

 ## Installation

 To install legit, you can use the following command: